moonshine10/HeadControlRoboticArm/README.md

 This code is for MANO robotic arm project. https://www.youtube.com/watch?v=ZL-D6KFdTks

 # MANO Robotic ARM
 MANO robotic arm is a robotic arm designed for quadriplegic patients for their daily activity.
 It is controlled by head movement and mouth action include sip, puff and bite.
-It uses various technology such as sensor fusion ( accelerometer, gyroscope , magnetometer) to map users’ head movement and a combination of sensors to map user’s mouse movement.
+The robotic arm has a claw that can be open and close to assist user with daily activity such as pick up a cup, push a button to open the door for example.
+The head control set uses various technology such as sensor fusion ( accelerometer, gyroscope , magnetometer) to map users’ head movement and a combination of sensors to map user’s mouse movement.

 # What I did: